By; Matt Rothman

 With the Panthers leading 8-3 heading into the bottom of the third, Head Coach Charlie Fine went to another freshman on the mound.
 After getting a pop-up to start the inning, Maston allowed a couple of base runners to reach.
 After a mound visit, she stranded the bases loaded with two strikeouts.

 Robert Boing came in and finished the game with four hitless innings.
-Freshman Aiden Tarshis made the start on the mound, while Chris Goldstein and Gavin Garguilo were the other two freshmen to impact the 2021 season.
+Freshman Aiden Tarshis made the start on the mound, while Kristopher Goldstein and Gavin Garguilo were the other two freshmen to impact the 2021 season.
 Senior Damian Rodriguez led the team offensively with four hits.

 “I am extremely proud of Kate and all the freshmen for stepping up and showing no fear,” Head Coach Charlie Fine.
 “We had a lot of kids play well, and it’s impressive to see what our young kids have done this year under the leadership of our upperclassmen.”